sholtomaud/mdi-spriter/README.md

 # mdi-spriter
-> mdi cli tool to create mdi sprite from a config.json file specifying all the icons a user wants
+> cli tool to create a sprite from [Google's material design icons](https://design.google.com/icons/)

 *Note:* mdi-spriter depends on material-design-icons (which has lots of stuff) and svg-sprite (which has phantom-js as a dependency) so the install is quite large and may take more time that usually expected for a simple cli app

+## Why?

+You may have an app that only requires a few of the icons from [Google's Material icons ](https://design.google.com/icons/).
+But why download them manually and do all that palava? mdis was created to relieve you from the manual steps.
+You can now just setup a config.json file instead, and then include mdis in your build system so you can get the icons and color you want.

+The downside, as noted above, is that mdis depends on some large libraries.

 ## run

-run with the mdis command as follows:
+run mdis from the command line as follows:

 ```
 >mdis -c config.json -o sprite